pgshyam/qb-sre-tech/script/README.md

             main function that generates files and adds content as per the rules. max_file_count - number of files to be generated file_5_addition - additional text that needs to go into every fifth file

-  usage:
-    set the dirpath and filename_prefix class variables of Generator class
-    invoke generate(100, "This is every 5th file!") to generate the files

 - runner.py
     Test suite for running unit tests